 Response payload size — Byte size of the network payload downloaded by the app

 Request payload size — Byte size of the network payload uploaded by the app

-Success rate — Percentage of successful responses compared to total responses (to measure network or server failures)
+Success rate — Percentage of successful responses (response codes in the 100 - 399 range) compared to total responses

 Performance Monitoring automatically collects metrics for network requests that use the following networking libraries: